-Table (1) portrays that the mean age of studied patients was 43.58 ± 5.77 years, 55% were males, and 70% were married.
-According to a resident, 72% of studied patients were from rural areas.
+Table (1) portrays that; the mean age of studied patients was 43.58 ± 5.77 years, where 55% were males, and 70% were married.
+According to a residence, 72% of studied patients were from rural areas.
 Furthermore, the minority had a preparatory school education (12%).
-Concerning health insurance, 74% had no health insurance.
+In relation to health insurance, nearly two third (74%) had no health insurance.

-Table (2) shows that 98% of studied patients had a family history of HCV, 75% of them did not know the cause of HCV infection, 97% did not admit to hospital-related HCV, and 26% suffered from another chronic disease.
-Also, reveals that 38% and 100% of studied patients received medication for both renal and liver disease; respectively.
+Table (2) shows that; 98% of studied patients had a family history of HCV, 75% of them did not know the cause of HCV infection, 97% did not admit to hospital-related HCV, and 26% suffered from another chronic disease.
+Also, this table reveals that 38% and 100% of studied patients received medication for both renal and liver disease; respectively.

-Table (3) declares that all of the studied patients reported forgetfulness as a cause of non-adherence, while 90%, 76%, and 64% of them reported that side effects of drugs, financial reasons, and being too busy; are the causes of non-adherence; respectively.
+Table (3) declares that; all of the studied patients reported forgetfulness as a cause of non-adherence, while 90%, 76%, and 64% of them reported that side effects of drugs, financial reasons, and being too busy are the causes of their non-adherence; respectively.

-Table (4) shows that there was a highly significant difference between all items of medication adherence of studied patients at pre, one month, and three months follow-up post researchers' intervention periods at p-value <0.01 score was increased from 217.42(35.76) in preintervention to 286.77(28.53) in the three months follow-up period; with a highly significant difference at p-value <0.01.
+Table (4) shows that; there was highly significant difference between all items of therapeutic-adherenc was increased to 75% at the three months between mean scores of Physical, Psychological, Social, Environmental, Overall OoL, and General health domains of studied patients' QoL at pre, one month, and three months post intervention periods, at a p-value <0.01.
+Finally, the mean total QoL score was markedly increased from 217.42(35.76) in intervention to 286.77(28.53) in the three months follow-up period; with a highly significant difference at p-value <0.01.